BossBravo/Trackmania2020_LastManStandingCup/README.md

 _S_DisableFinalist_ False => "When a player reach 0 points he is automatically eliminated"

+_S_AllowFastForwardRounds_ True => "If whatever the issue of the round, all players will be finalist, the round will be skipped to the next without playing it (all players will be in finalist)"

 _S_PointsRepartition_ "1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20"

 _S_DNF_LossPoints_ 20 => "Number of points for player that give up a round"